EricMTodd/facets_of_ruby/README.md

 Part of Chapter 11 is contained in save_load_write_read.rb - I skipped much of this chapter due to the fact that it was asking me to modify files on my computer, which I am not equipped to do, nor comfortable doing.
 Chapter 12 - Contained in new_classes_of_objects.rb - Some challenges skipped to save time, I can achieve these but would rather delve into more interesting topics such as classes and studying hashes further.

-Chapter: 12 - New Classes of Objects
+Chapter: 13 - Creating New Classes, Changing Existing Ones
-Section: 12.0
+Section: 13.0
-Page: 95
+Page: 103

 ### Notes while talking with Mr. John Costa